 But I rather suspect that he may have continued to experiment with alternate methods of killing the victim to create his Horcruxes.
 The documented Horcrux creation spell was only one possibility.

-In any case, he does appear to have attempted to use that one to kill Harry.
+In any case, I do suspect him to have attempted to use that one to kill Harry.

 • • • •